 The members of the University’s Board of Governors are also the Trustees of the University as a charity.

-- Rafael Garcia-Krailing – Chair of Students’ Union Trustee Board
+- Rafael Garcia-Krailing – University of Northampton Students Union

-- Nick Petford – Daventry University Technical College (Trustee)
+- Nick Petford – Daventry University Technical College UnLtd

 See the Board of Governors page for further information about members of the Board of Governors.

 The University’s official legal title is The University of Northampton.